Symbols

 Vuc: Required shear strength of the joint at the face of the column

-• For rigid joints, end plate, bolted flange plate and welded moment connections are classified according to rotational rigidity and rotational stiffness ratios are defined in the earthquake code depending on the ductility level.
+Rigid connections, end plates, bolted flange plates, and welded moment connections are classified according to rotational rigidity, and rotational stiffness ratios are defined in the earthquake code depending on the ductility level.

 General Design Rules for End Plate Connections

-• In order to be suitable for design with reversible forces such as seismic forces, symmetrical and equal number of bolts are used on both flanges and web. ideCAD does not allow asymmetrical structure during modeling.
+Asymmetrical and equal numbers of bolts are used on both flanges and the web to be suitable for design with reversible forces such as seismic forces. ideCAD Structural does not allow asymmetrical structure during modeling.

-• While it is assumed that flanges carry the moment effect and web carries shear force, the axial force is equally shared between both flanges.
+While it is assumed that flanges transfer the moment effect and web plates transfer the shear effect, the axial force is equally shared between both flanges.

-• Depending on the ductility level, the joints that are determined to provide a relative angle of translation of at least 0.04 or 0.02 radians should be used.
+Depending on the ductility level, the connections that are determined to provide a relative angle of translation of at least 0.04 or 0.02 radians should be used.
 End plate joints and flange plate joints are designed in ideCAD Structural.

-• The Vu used in the dimensioning of the joint is determined according to the equation in the above image by summing the shear force determined on the basis of the yield state and the shear force calculated from the combination of 1.2G + 0.5Q + 0.2S on the plastic joint at the end of the beam.
+The Vu used in the dimensioning of the joint is determined according to the equation in the above image by summing the shear force determined based on the yield state and the shear force calculated from the combination of 1.2G + 0.5Q + 0.2S on the plastic joint at the end of the beam.

-• Plastic joint length is specified separately for each joint in AISC 341-16 and automatic calculation is made in accordance with these rules.
+Plastic hinge length is specified separately for each joint in AISC 341-16, and these rules make automatic calculations.
 Details will be given in each respective combination.

-• The shear strength required for the shear zone is calculated by using the column shear force generated by possible plastic moments of beams connecting to the column.
+The shear strength required for the shear zone is calculated using the column shear force generated by possible plastic moments of beams connecting to the column.